Restaurant website design tips for people who give a fork.

-The web is changing, no longer is it accessed solely from desktop computers running Windows XP under the staircase of a two bedroom house in Sutton Coldfield.
-Mobile devices are a big factor and given Apples boycott of Flash on mobile devices, it would be wise to avoid using any Flash on all but the most elaborate and immersive websites.
-Some clients may commission a separate restaurant website design for mobile devices but in most cases, just checking that the website functions and that he key information is easily accessible will go a long way!
+The web is changing, and no longer is it accessed solely from desktop computers running Windows XP under the staircase of a two-bedroom house in Sutton Coldfield.
+Mobile devices are a big factor, and given Apple boycott of Flash on mobile devices, it would be wise to avoid using any Flash on all but the most elaborate and immersive websites.
+Some clients may commission a separate restaurant website design for mobile devices but in most cases, just checking that the website functions and that the key information is easily accessible will go a long way!

 5. Hierarchy of information

 When patrons log onto the website, they will most likely be looking for several key points of information.
 It can be very nice to add a personal touch by including information about the restaurateur and how they came to this country with only a pocket full of change and a book of family recipes but think about what you’re looking for when you Google a restaurant.
 People want to know what kind of food the restaurant offers, how much it costs, the opening hours and booking information.